vinnyroca/CodeandMediaArt/docs/index.md

 ### Class Website

-Class website will serve as a the syllabus, schedule and living notes for this course.
+Class website will serve a a live syllabus, schedule, and notes for this course.
 All exercises and assignments are described on the class website.

 ### Discord and Email